tale-toul/OCP4baremetalIPI/README.md

 Adding the section rootDeviceHints is required, unlike when doing the installation using a provisioning network.

-Use the install-config.yaml file provided in this repository at redfish/install-config.yaml as a reference, keep in mind that cluster name, DNS domain, IPs, ports, ACs, etc. match other configurations options defined in other part of this document, and changing them will break the deployment process.
+Use the install-config.yaml file provided in this repository at redfish/install-config.yaml as a reference, keep in mind that cluster name, DNS domain, IPs, ports, MACs, etc. match other configurations options defined in other part of this document, and changing them will break the deployment process.

 ### Install the Openshift cluster